UPDATE: This local SEO post was first published on 29 October 2018 and updated on 5 November 2019 and again on 17 May 2021.

 2. Choose a .ca domain name

 .ca is the official country code top level domain for Canada.
-Using a .ca domain for your business website will help it rank better in Canada, as Google knows the information is more relevant to Canadians.
+Using a .ca domain for your business website will help your site rank better in Canada, as Google knows the information is more relevant to Canadians.
+It will also earn the immediate trust of Canadians, since they can see at-a-glance you’re located in Canada.

 To register a .ca domain name, you must be:

-One other thing to remember, your domain name can elevate your listing in search engines as well.
-To amplify the search value of your domain name, consider including your keywords in it.
+To amplify the local SEO value of your domain name, consider including your keywords in it.
 For example, “BestCanmoreDonuts.ca” would be an excellent choice for a donut shop in Canmore.

 See if the .ca domain name you want is available now